-The curriculum and lessons are planned by Head of PSHE, Ms Sarah Dukes (email@example.com).
-Ms Dukes attends regular PSHE training and awareness events.
-She meets with the Heads of House, Pastoral Team, Child Protection Lead, and the School First Aider in addition to carrying out regular Student Voice to ensure that the needs of our students are met by the PSHE curriculum.
+The curriculum and lessons are planned by PSHE leads, Ms Sarah Dukes (firstname.lastname@example.org) and Ms Nicola Langham (email@example.com).
+Both attend regular PSHE training and awareness events.
+The subject leasds meet with the Heads of Year, Pastoral Team, Child Protection Lead, and the School First Aider in addition to carrying out regular Student Voice to ensure that the needs of our students are met by the PSHE curriculum.

-All students receive a PSHE sessions during tutor time.
-This lesson is delivered by tutors, and these lessons have been planned and designed to meet the needs of all students.
+All students receive PSHE sessions during tutor time.
+Lessons are delivered by tutors, and these lessons have been planned and designed to meet the needs of all students.

 Y7-Y9 students are taught in house groups and are receive one hour a fortnight on their timetable throughout the year.
 These lessons have been designed to cover age appropriate topics, including Sex and Relationships and Substance Misuse.
 Religious, cultural and moral values are always considered when teaching and discussing these topics.
 The lessons are delivered by the students’ Heads of House, with the Sex and Relationships lessons delivered by Ms Dukes (Head of PSHE).